Canadiens acquire defenseman Merrill from Red Wings

 Merrill was selected 38th overall by the Devils in the 2010 draft.

 Verbeek had one goal and two assists with Laval Rocket of the American Hockey League this season.
 The pick heading to Detroit in the trade previously belonged to the Ottawa Senators.
+His uncle is Pat Verbeek, who scored 522 goals in a 20-year career as a player in the NHL and who is currently Detroit’s assistant general manager.

+Detroit general manager Steve Yzerman added another draft pick to his total of 20 selections in 2021 and 2022, hoping the influx of young talent helps him rebuild a once-proud franchise.
+Yzerman also acquired a fourth-round pick Saturday in a three-team trade with Columbus and Tampa Bay, taking on some salary without giving up a player or a draft pick.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports